 The figure shows that realized policy rule regime changes and beliefs about such changes cause large fluctuations in the stock market relative to lagged GDP.
 This can be observed in panel (e) where the red line tracks the observed series closely over much of the sample.
 The periods during the sample when the red line deviates substantially from the observed series are mostly within realized regime subperiods and are therefore driven by jumps in investor beliefs about exiting the existing policy rule.
-For example, the spike upward in the red line in Panel (e) of Figure 13 for the SP500-lagged GDP ratio during the PM regime coincides with the spike upward in the in the perceived probability of exiting the current policy regime that occured at the end of December 2008 shown in Figure 4.
-Since exiting the current regime is synonymous with entering the perceived Alternative regime, changing perceptions regarding where the central bank is headed can play an outsized role in stock market fluctuations.
-In this event, the sharp increase in the perceived probability of exiting the current rule is associated with a higher perceived probability of moving to an Alternative rule with greater activism in stabilizing both inflation and output fluctuations (Table 2).
-The increased expectation of a central bank more actively engaged in stabilizing the real economy lowered the perceived quantity of risk and thus the subjective risk premium, raising stock market valuations.
+For example, the spike upward in the red line in Panel (e) of Figure 13 for the SP500-lagged GDP ratio during the PM regime coincides with the spike upward in the in the perceived probability of exiting the current policy regime that occurred at the end of December 2008 shown in Figure 4.
+As explained above, in the PM regime an increase in the perceived probability of exiting the current rule is associated with a higher perceived probability of moving to a policy regime with a central bank more actively engaged in stabilizing output fluctuations, which lowers the perceived quantity of risk and thus the subjective risk premium, raising stock market valuations.

 The remaining panels of Figure 13 show variation in non-equity market variables.
 With Gaussian shocks turned off, only realized policy rule regime shifts affect the red (dashed) line for these variables, since investor beliefs about the probability of a future change in the rule play no role in macro dynamics.
 The red (dashed) lines for these variables evolve dynamically according to the state equation (30) with shocks set to zero.
 We see that the low frequency swings in the federal funds rate, the real federal funds rate, inflation, and in five-year-ahead SOC expected inflation are all tightly linked to regime changes in the monetary policy rule over the sample.
-Household inflation expectations only gradually adjust in the wake of realized regime changes due to the substantial degree of inertia in household inflation expectations (Panel (a)).
-A large fraction of the secular decline in the real interest rate since about 1980 shown in panel (f) can be attributed to regime changes in the conduct of monetary policy, consistent with findings in BLL.
+Household inflation expectations adjust only gradually in the wake of policy rule realized regime changes due to the substantial degree of inertia in household inflation expectations (Panel (a)).
+As a consequence, a large fraction of the secular decline in the real interest rate since about 1980 shown in panel (f) is attributable to regime changes in the conduct of monetary policy, consistent with BLL.

-To explore further why stock market valuations move over our sample according to the structural estimation, we decompose the stock price-lagged output ratio into components driven by beliefs about future earnings, future return premia, and future real interest rates.
-The price-lagged output ratio is or in logs where $pgdp_t \equiv \ln(P_t/Y{t-1})$ and $pd_t \equiv \ln(P_t/D_t)$ .
+To explore further why stock market valuations move over our sample according to the structural estimation, we decompose the stock price-lagged output ratio into components driven by the representative investor's subjective beliefs about future earnings, future return premia, and future real interest rates.
+The price-lagged output ratio is or in logs where $pgdp_t \equiv \ln (P_t/Y{t-1})$ and $pd_t \equiv \ln (P_t/D_t)$ .
+Let $r^{ex}$ denote the log return on the stock market in excess of the log real interest rate, and let rir denote the log real interest rate.
 We decompose $pd_t$ as in Campbell and Shiller (1989) into the sum of three forward-looking sources of variation: